terrytangyuan/tensorflow-basic-exercises/README.md

 # CCASA 2017 TensorFlow Exercise

-This repo is exercises for TensorFlow tutorial presented at 2017 CCASA Conference on Recent Advances in Machine Learning.
+This repo include exercises for TensorFlow tutorial presented at 2017 CCASA Conference on Recent Advances in Machine Learning.
+Answers will be posted after the conference.

 # Software Requirements